x2od/campaign-member-status/README.md

 This code was developed for Marketing Admins who want to automate and enforce the Campaign Member Status options for Campaigns of certain types.
 It was originally written by Sercante LLC (https://github.com/sercante-llc/protected-campaign-statuses).

-## **Protected Campaign Member Statuses**
+## **Campaign Type Member Statuses**

-Protected Campaign Member Statuses is a solution to solve this problem of automating (and enforcing) Campaign Member Statuses by Type.
+Campaign Type Member Statuses is a solution to solve this problem of automating (and enforcing) Campaign Member Statuses by Type.
 It allows you to:

 1. Define the Campaign Member Statuses that should always be present on given Campaign Types.
 2. Restore the Protected Statuses on Active Campaigns should someone make changes.